Racquell-G/tessera/README.md

 ## Work Log (5 hours each day):
 Day 1: Learning more about Next.js, Typescript, Clerk, Mongoose, Vercel, ShadCn and much more.
 Lots and lots of wireframing.
 And finally icon and images creation.

-Day 2: Working on the homepage and users profiles in Clerk.
+Day 2: Working on the homepage and layout as well as the users profiles in Clerk.
 Lots of debugging.

-Day 3: Working on setting up the backend with Mongoose as well as Deploying with Vercel.
+Day 3: Working on setting up the backend with Mongoose as well as deploying with Vercel.
 Hooray!!

-Day 4: Working on the "Create Event" page as well as the "Final Summary" (and hopefully the purchase ticket page).
+Day 4: Working on the "Create Event" page as well as the "Final Summary" page (and hopefully the future purchase ticket page).
 Lots and lots of debugging this day.

+Day 5: Wokring on the homepage again.
+This time focusing on displaying created events.
+Thinking about how making edits to the wireframing I had for this page.